zkVerify/zkverify-docs/docs/incentivizedtestnet/06-redeem-your-tokens/02-claim_ethereum.md

 ![alt_text](./img/check-claim-active.png)

 2.  **Access to Your Ethereum Wallet:** You have access to the eligible Ethereum wallet (e.g., via MetaMask).
-3.  **Access to Your A Substrate Account:** You must have a Substrate account to receive the tokens.
+3.  **Access to Your Substrate Account:** You must have a Substrate account to receive the tokens.
 If you don't have one, follow [this guide](../../overview/02-getting-started/01-connect-a-wallet.md).

 4.  **Eligibility:** You have confirmed that your Ethereum address is on the list of beneficiaries for the current giveaway.
 You can easily check if you are eligible in this way:
     1. Navigate to the **PolkadotJS Apps** interface for our chain.